 During the years 2020 and 2021 the COVID-19 pandemic had an adverse effect on our industry and the markets in which we operate.
 The COVID-19 outbreak has significantly impacted the aviation market in which TAT's customers operate and has resulted in a reduction of TAT's business with some of these customers.
 In order to mitigate the impact of the decline in business as a result of the pandemic, TAT implemented measures to reduce its expenses, including the Company's restructuring plan announced in March 2021, reduction in its headcount as well as other cost savings measures.
 Please see Note 9 to the company financial statements.
 The Company applied and received governmental assistance as part of the COVID-19 relief programs provided by the Israeli government and certain states in the United States in which the Company and its subsidiaries operate.
-Please see Notes 10 and 11 to the company financial statements for long term loans, credit lines and grants received in of the COVID-19 pandemic on the global economy and our business continue to be difficult to assess or predict.
-Related public health and safety measures have resulted in significant social disruption and have had an adverse effect on economic conditions and spending, inflation, interest rates, and business investment, all of which have affected our business.
+Please see Notes 10 and 11 to the company financial statements for long term loans, credit lines and grants received in connection with governmental assistance.